-Owning a home typically provides stability.
-However, a major disaster such as a hurricane, earthquake, fire, or flood can force many homeowners to search for temporary housing until they can safely return to their homes.
-It is challenging to know where to look, especially considering that such disasters are usually not anticipated.
+Shelter and a safe place to rest and recharge are among our most basic needs.
+When your home or apartment is jeopardized due to a natural disaster, divorce separation, global health pandemic or a multitude of other reasons that leave you facing homelessness overnight, temporary housing is your lifesaver.
+It is challenging to know where to look, especially considering the unanticipated nature and speed at which a crisis hits.
 In the event that you find yourself having to unexpectedly find a new home, let us help.
 Here are a few tips to get you back on your feet.

 Depending on the severity of the disaster that has occurred, several government agencies may get involved in the relief efforts.
 If your local jurisdiction does not have the proper resources to respond to a disaster, your state emergency management agency may jump into action.
 In the case that your particular area experiences a major flood, superstorm, wildfire, or earthquake, the Federal Emergency Management Agency will likely respond as it has an expansive number of resources to help people who have been affected by natural disasters.
 Through FEMA, disaster victims have access to interim housing options.
 They are available from the day after the disaster is declared, for a total period of 18 months.